 16.- Church La Lactancia in s'Arenal

 The works of the old parish church "Nuestra Señora de la Lactancia in S'Arenal" in neogothic style began in 1896 and the first part of the chapel was blessed and the works finished in 1902.
 Due to the population increase of S'Arenal, the temple became small and the works of the new temple began in August 1969, conserving the old temple.
 This temple was inaugurated in May 1971 and in October 1981 the high altar was consecrated.

 17.- Sanctuary Nostra Senyora de Gràcia

 The Sanctuary of Nostra Senyora de Gràcia was erected at the end of the XVth century after constructing the church.
 The first church was gothic and at the present time there is not concrete information about it.
-The present church was concluded in 1819 and to its left there is the guesthouse (XVIIIth century) which occupies what they were long ago the cells of the hermits.
+The present church you can see with the audioguide was concluded in 1819 and to its left there is the guesthouse (XVIIIth century) which occupies what they were long ago the cells of the hermits.